-The Internet has become the go-to resource for would be homeowners as they prepare to purchase a home and real estate agents need to be making the most of it—including using Instagram—to market to potential clients.
+The Internet has become the go-to resource for would-be homeowners as they prepare to purchase a home and real estate agents need to be making the most of it—including using Instagram—to market to potential clients.

-If you need some inspiration when it comes to how to use your Instagram to reach your clients or to stay on top of real estate trends, take a look our 18 favorite Instagram accounts.
+If you need some inspiration when it comes to how to use your Instagram to reach your clients or to stay on top of real estate trends, take a look at our 18 favorite Instagram accounts.

 18 Real Estate Influencers to Follow on Instagram

-For a mix of lifestyle and real estate we recommend Bryan Casella whose Instagram and YouTube strategy has netted him followers in the hundreds of thousands.
+For a mix of lifestyle and real estate, we recommend Bryan Casella whose Instagram and YouTube strategy has netted him followers in the hundreds of thousands.

 View this post on Instagram